-Manish Sisodia to appear before CBI, AAP claims leaders are being put under house arrest
+Manish Sisodia at CBI office, says not afraid of going to jail

 The Delhi deputy chief minister has been summoned for questioning in a case related to alleged irregularities in the city’s new excise policy.

-Hours before Delhi Deputy Chief Minister Manish Sisodia was to appear before the Central Bureau of Investigation on Sunday for questioning in the excise policy case, Aam Aadmi Party MP Sanjay Singh claimed that leaders of the outfit were being put under house arrest.
+Delhi Deputy Chief Minister Manish Sisodia appeared before the Central Bureau of Investigation on Sunday for questioning in the excise policy case.

-Sisodia is scheduled to appear before the officials at 11 am.
+Before reaching the CBI headquarters, Sisodia visited Mahatma Gandhi’s memorial at Raj Ghat and addressed his supporters.
+“I can go to jail a number of times and I am not afraid,” he told them.
+“When I left my job as a journalist, my wife supported me and even today, my family is standing by my side.
+My workers will take care of my family if I get arrested.”

+He also claimed that Prime Minister Narendra Modi is scared of Delhi Chief Minister Arvind Kejriwal.
+“PM Modi doesn’t care about Rahul Gandhi,” he said.
+“See, how many more people they are going to frame in false cases.
+But we are not going to step back.
+We will fight together.”

 Ahead of his questioning, the deputy chief minister wrote on Twitter that he would fully cooperate with the central agency.

-“I have with me the love of lakhs of children and crores of countrymen with me,” he tweeted.
+“I have with me the love of lakhs of children and crores of countrymen with me,” Sisodia tweeted.
 “Even if I have to go to jail for a few months, I do not care.
 We are followers of Bhagat Singh.
 Bhagat Singh died for the country.
 If I have to go to jail over such false allegations, it is a small thing.”

 Sisodia had been summoned by the CBI last Sunday.
 But the investigation agency deferred the questioning by a week after the deputy chief minister, who also holds the Delhi government’s finance portfolio, sought a week’s time for making the city’s Budget.